boazbk/tcs/lec_08a_restricted_models.md

 In this case by the inductive hypothesis we can compute $\Phi_{exp'}$ and so we can compute $\Phi_{exp}(x)$ by enumerating over all $k$ from $1$ to $|x|$, and all ways to write $x$ as the concatenation of $k$ strings $x_0 \cdots x_{k-1}$ (we can do so by enumerating over all possible $k-1$ positions in which one string stops and the other begins).
 If for one of those partitions, $\Phi_{exp'}(x_0)=\cdots = \Phi_{exp'}(x_{k-1})=1$ then we output $1$.
 Otherwise we output $0$.

-These three cases exhaust all the possiblities for an expression of length larger than one, and hence this completes the proof.
+These three cases exhaust all the possibilities for an expression of length larger than one, and hence this completes the proof.
 :::

 ### Efficient matching of regular expressions (advanced, optional)